deg-skeletor/skeletor-plugin-copy/README.md

 **src**
 Type: `String`

 The path to the source directory to be copied.
+This path can contain globbing [syntax](https://github.com/sindresorhus/globby#globbing-patterns).

 **dest**